InspiryThemes/realhomes-docs/docs/setup-social-login.md

 ### **Social Login Guide**

-We have prepared a detailed blog post to cover the technical setup (API keys, App IDs, etc.) for each platform:
+We have prepared a detailed blog post to cover the technical setup (API keys, App IDs, etc.) for each platform.

+> [!TIP]
+> **Update for v4.5.4:** The setup process for **Google Social Login** has been vastly improved.
+You no longer need to configure complex Google API keys, making the setup much smoother!

 <a class="setup-btn" target="_blank" href="https://inspirythemes.com/realhomes-social-login-setup/">SOCIAL LOGIN SETUP GUIDE</a>